Welfare-to-Work (WTW) Plan Student Training and Education Program (STEP) Provisions

 STEP participants are not required to have their educational program approved by an Assessment Counselor.
 The assigned AEC/EC is to approve the field of study.
 In addition, the participants are not subject to approval of their educational program based on the list of approved majors nor are they subject to Assessment testing for the purpose of approving a program.

 A participant’s choice of post-secondary education courses or fields of study in publicly funded, post-secondary educational institutions cannot be denied, including when the educational program is not expected to lead to employment.
-The AEC/EC may advise clients about the job potential of their chosen educational path, considering relevant factors including but not limited to, labor market conditions, the client’s individual work and educational history, and any criminal background that would impact employability.
+The AEC/EC may advise clients about the job potential of their chosen educational path, considering relevant factors including but not limited to, labor market conditions, High Paying In-Demand Careers (SCD 2621), the client’s individual work and educational history, and any criminal background that would impact employability.

 Assessment will be conducted only to identify barriers to participation, such as domestic violence, substance abuse, mental health, and learning disability.
-Assessment can also be used to assist clients with career exploration, identifying bridging activities, or assisting a part-time student with identifying a concurrent activity.
+Assessment can also be used to assist clients with career exploration, High Paying In-Demand Careers (SCD 2621), identifying bridging activities, or assisting a part-time student with identifying a concurrent activity.
 As an option, the Assessment can be done via phone or electronic means.

 Proof of Enrollment

 Verification of enrollment is required prior to signing a WTW Plan and issuing transportation, diaper and supportive service payments.
-For STEP participants, a signed WTW Plan is not required to advance the standard ancillary payment for required books and college supplies, as long as proof of enrollment is provided.
+For STEP participants, a signed WTW Plan is not required to issue Advance Standard Payment (ASP) for required books and college supplies, as long as proof of enrollment is provided.
 Proof of enrollment includes a class schedule that shows the number of academic units or instructional hours.
-When the class schedule is not available, and there are other documents, such as a school-developed stage/mock plan, enrollment welcome letter, or email from the school indicating enrollment, the AEC/EC is to act upon the verification to calculate the correct ancillary advancement for books and supplies.
+When the class schedule is not available, and there are other documents, such as a school-developed stage/mock plan, enrollment welcome letter, or email from the school indicating enrollment, the AEC/EC is to act upon the verification to calculate the correct ASP for books and supplies.

 Other information such as a comprehensive conversation with the client can be documented to help the AEC/EC develop the WTW Plan, when no other information or documentation is available.
 As additional information becomes available, the WTW plan can be amended.
 No stage plan/mock plan is necessary when any proof of enrollment is provided to develop the WTW 2 with the required hours of participation.